ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 We at [red·dev](https://www.red.dev) needed to do this for our current software project under development, [RediYeti](https://www.rediyeti.com).
-We have a use-case where we need to verify ownership of an Avalanche X-Chain address before the dApp sends funds related to this address.
-To prevent fraud, the verification must take place inside of the dApp.
+We have a use-case where we need to verify ownership of an Avalanche X-Chain address before the dapp sends funds related to this address.
+To prevent fraud, the verification must take place inside of the dapp.

-If you need to implement the same kind of signature verification in your dApp, you will find this tutorial useful.
+If you need to implement the same kind of signature verification in your dapp, you will find this tutorial useful.
 You may also find this tutorial useful if you would like to learn how Avalanche signatures work and how cryptography is implemented on the X-Chain and on the C-Chain.